Sameetpatro/Zorvyn/README.md

 - View your total balance, total income, and total expense at a glance
 - Add past transactions for historical data entry

+**Transaction Management**
+- Swipe left on any transaction to reveal the **Edit** button — tap to update amount, type, category, note, or date
+- Swipe right on any transaction to reveal the **Delete** button — tap to confirm and remove
+- Search transactions by category or note with a live search bar
+- Filter transactions by All, Income, or Expense
+- Full transaction history with result count

 **Daily Goal & Streak**
 - Set a daily spending limit
 - Track how many consecutive days you've stayed within budget